dojot/dojot/connector/mqtt/locust/README.md

 ## **Scripts**

-As said before, to run the scripts you must activate the virtual environment and have installed its dependencies.
+This section will show how to use the scripts that are used to complement/help Locust tests.

 ### **Generate Certificates**

 The main goal of this script is to generate certificates for devices.
 These can either be in Dojot or be virtual ones.
-It also is used to create test devices and clear devices/templates in Dojot.
+It also is used to create test devices and clear devices/templates in
+Dojot.

 #### **Setup**

 To run this script, you will need a Dojot's EJBCA instance running elsewhere.
 You can either run a full Dojot or a separate EJBCA instance.
 You can see [here](https://dojotdocs.readthedocs.io/en/stable/) for more info.

 #### **How to use**